exercism/deprecated-mentors/tracks/ruby/exercises/hamming/README.md

 I enjoy pointing this out to students who use `#count` in their solutions.
 It's one of the things that's really nice about Ruby!

+## Mentoring flow

+I've found that mentoring most students on this exercise follows the following linear flow.
+Most students start at either steps 1 or 2.
+I have an optional challenge for students whose first iteration is already on step 5.

+1. If student used `#each`, `for`, `while`, or `until`, challenge them to eliminate the manual index management (using one of the iteration strategies outlined above)
+2. If student is iterating without a manual index, but still using a manual counter, challenge them to eliminate it (likely via `#reduce`/`#inject` or `#count`)
+3. If the student is counting via `#reduce`/`#inject`, point them towards `#count`
+4. Quick round of style/idiomatic suggestions such as using `String#chars`
+5. (Optional) if the student is already doing all this, challenge them to solve without indices at all (answer: via `#zip`)

+More details on particular pieces of feedback and good conversations to have in the _Common Suggestions_ and _Talking Points_ sections below.

 ## Common Suggestions

 By far the most common feedback I give revolves around eliminating the use of